 2. Beginning of the Year

 When stores aren’t able to get rid of their inventory from the prior year, they often reduce the price of those leftover large appliances to move them quickly.
-So your best bet may be to head to the stores in January to get the best appliances from the year before.
+So your best bet may be to go to stores in January to take advantage of the best appliance sales from the year before.

 Unless there has been a significant change in features or energy savings, there is truly nothing wrong with buying last year’s model for a deeply-discounted price.
 Since these are left over appliances, the selection will be limited.